I love watching those ‘fly on the wall’ documentaries about child development.

 All the while we are not fully present to our relationships and those closest to us bear the brunt of our frustration.
 We think we are making sacrifices for our families whilst not realising our true impact and the example we are setting.

-We might fix on goals and improvements to make ourselves more comfortable without really getting to the source of the problem.
+We might fix on goals and improvements to make ourselves more comfortable but these really don't get to source of the problem.

 If we wake up to recognise the problem, we still might not see a way out.
 The other options might look reckless and incompatible with our responsibilities and we are quick to talk ourselves out of taking action.